The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Theorems and Proofs

-\section{Theorems and proofs}
+\section{Theorems and Proofs}

-This appendix contains the mathematical proofs of the results presented in the main paper.
-First, we require the following lemma that states that convergence in probability of continuous random variables implies uniform convergence in the cumulative distribution functions.
+This part of the appendix contains the mathematical proofs of the results presented in the main paper.
+The following is the proof of our main theorem that leads to all principal results presented in this paper.